Academy of Fine Arts Vienna: Statistics

 Biography

 Otto Koloman Wagner was an Austrian architect, furniture designer and urban planner.
 He was a leading member of the Vienna Secession movement of architecture, founded in 1897, and the broader Art Nouveau movement.
 Many of his works are found in his native city of Vienna, and illustrate the rapid evolution of architecture during the period.
 His early works were inspired by classical architecture.
 By mid-1890s, he had already designed several buildings in what became known as the Vienna Secession style.
 Beginning in 1898, with his designs of Vienna Metro stations, his style became floral and Art Nouveau, with decoration by Koloman Moser.
-His later works, 1906 until his death in 1918, had geometric forms and minimal ornament, clearly expressing their function.
-They are considered predecessors to modern architecture.
+His later works, 1906 until his death in 1918, had geometric forms and minimal ornament, more clearly expressing their modern structure and materials.
+Although they are considered predecessors to modern architecture they remain within the larger classical tradition of the Schinkel School in Germany and Central Europe.

 All 100 notable alumni